gchq/sleeper/docs/design.md

 #### Updates

 State store updates can be applied directly by writing to the log, but this causes problems with contention.
-In order to establish an ordering of the transaction log, a transaction can only be written when the local state is fully up to date.
+To establish an ordering of the transaction log, a transaction can only be written when the local state is fully up to date.
 If another process adds a transaction at the same time, we read the new transaction and retry.
 If many processes are adding transactions, the retries can cause problems with load, and the throughput of adding transactions is reduced.